StyleDomain: Efficient and Lightweight Parameterizations of StyleGAN for One-shot and Few-shot Domain Adaptation: Appendix

-We provide additional results for the StyleSpace and StyleSpace+ parameterizations for the cases of moderately similar and dissimilar domains.
+\textbf{More results.} We provide additional results for the Affine+, AffineLight+ and StyleSpace parameterizations for few-shot domains.

 We report FID50k and KID50k scores in Tables~[\ref{table:a.4.FID50k},~\ref{table:a.4.KID50k}].
-It can be seen that the results are similar to Table~\ref{table:far_dom_style}, where the StyleSpace works much worse than the Full parameterization, but adding weight offsets can improve quality for all datasets.
-So, StyleSpace+ parameterization achieves comparable scores for the moderately similar domains as the Full parameterization while having 60 times less parameters.
-For dissimilar domains the gap is larger, but it is much less than for StyleSpace parameterization.
-Figures~[\ref{fig:fig_A.3_4.Samples},~\ref{fig:fig_A.4.1}] show that StyleSpace+ parameterization can generate good quality samples even for dissimilar domains.
+It can be seen that the results are similar to Table~\ref{table:one-shot}, where the StyleSpace works much worse than the Full parameterization, but adding weight offsets can improve quality for all datasets.
+So, Affine+ and AffineLight+ parameterizations achieve comparable scores for the moderately similar domains (Metfaces, Mega, Ukiyoe, Dog, Cat) as the Full parameterization while having 60 times less parameters.
+For dissimilar domains the gap is larger, but it is much less than for StyleSpace parameterization. \Cref{fig:fig_A.3.1,fig:fig_A.3_4.Samples} show that Affine+ and AffineLight+ parameterizations can generate good quality samples even for dissimilar domains.
 On the other hand, StyleSpace parameterization works well only for the most similar domains, like Metfaces and Ukiyo-e.

 \FloatBarrier